anusha360/hackerearthhack/README.md

   - Chrome Web notifications
   - Websocket based instant updates

 It is complete JavaScript solution.
-Starting from raspberry pi, JavaScript is used in nodejs and eveb for database integration.
+Starting from bluetooth and GSM operations in raspberry pi, JavaScript is used in nodejs and even for database integration.

 > The goal of Virtual Queue Management solution is the hassle free airport experience for the traveler.
 > It also helps Airport authority to easily handle big crowd in security gates.